OpenWIS/openwis-documentation/rules/7-management-structure-and-qualification-of-officers.md

 <h2 id="rule-7.6">Rule 7.6</h2>

 For every Project established within the Association, the Steering Committee shall, in accordance with [Article 13.2]({{ "/articles/13-steering-committee.html#article-13.2" | prepend: site.baseurl }}), create a **Project Management Committee** with responsibility for leading each Project.

+<h2 id="rule-7.7">Rule 7.7</h2>

+The Technical Committee shall operate as a cross-Project technical architecture / design authority body that provides technical oversight; (i) monitoring, guiding, and influencing the software architectures used by Projects, (ii) new Project mentoring, and (iii) including maintaining and revising the [Technical Rules]({{ "/tr/" | prepend: site.baseurl }}) of the Association.

 [previous: TITLE 6]({{ "/rules/6-membership-and-partnership-fees-rights-privileges-and-obligations.html" | prepend: site.baseurl }}) \| [next: TITLE 8]({{ "/rules/8-meetings.html" | prepend: site.baseurl }})